brandnj20/Arty_Base/README.md

 - You MUST Drop the board_files/arty-a7-35 folder into the Xilinx board files folder.
 Mine was C:\Xilinx\Vivado\2017.4\data\boards\board_files.
 The script will fail if you do not have it.
 You could delete the lines in the build project tcl file and add the part yourself if you wanted.
 - To see the output of the UART you need to the drivers for the Cypress USB chip on the ARTY board and a terminal program set to 9600 8 Data Bits.
 1 Stop.
 No Parity.

-# repo structure
+# Repo Structure
 /ARTY_BASE

 	ARTY_BASE.bat			This just calls the build_project.tcl
 	ARTY_BASE_build_bd.tcl
 	ARTY_BASE_build_project.tcl
 	/bootimage					.mcs file for flashing the QSPI
 	/fsbl						not used
 	/ip_repo					not used
 	/readme						contains this readme
 	/sw							contains main.c
 	/xdc						not used
 	/board_files				drop the arty-a7-35 folder into your xilinx install board folder.

 # Creating project from script.